opendr-eu/opendr/projects/simulation/SMPL+D_body_models/README.md

   <img src="./examples/model_2.png" width=150 />
 </p>

+SMPL, which is a parametric statistical body shape model.
+SMPL+D is an extension of SMPL, which is able to encode shape deformations from clothes and hair as vertex displacements.
+For each human model in our dataset, we provide its:

+- Gender
+- Shape Parameters (betas)
+- Texture Map
+- Displacement Map

+All those data can be used directly for research purposes, such as for training methods for shape and texture reconstruction.

 ### Download the raw SMPL+D models only (≈12.5Gb)

 ```
 python download_data.py raw
 ```

+In addition, we provide code converting those human models in the FBX format, which is supported by a wide range of simulation engines, including Webots.
+However, the human models in the FBX format do not provide any pose-dependent deformations.
+To convert those models to the FBX format, the original SMPL body model must be downloaded from the authors webpage.

 ### Download the SMPL+D models and convert them to FBX (Filmbox) (≈12.5Gb)